coderefinery/git-collaborative/_guides/guide.md

 ### How to customize the lesson for your workshop

-You can adjust the location of the exercises in case you plan to copy/import them to a custom place.
+You can adjust the location of the exercises in case you plan to import them to a custom place.

 This is the default: